ihippik/wal-listener/README.md

 }
 ```

-Messages are published to Nats-Streaming at least once!
+Messages are published to NATS (JetStream) at least once!

 ### Filter configuration example